Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 This is just one customer and one job, but similar situations happen on an estimated 25% of the jobs in the service department.

-This can be partially eliminated by training Advisors to provide a better word track to the customers for more complex estimates that allow for possible adjustments due to complications or additional parts once the service is better understood.
-If the Advisor and/or Technician explain the issue to the customer properly with possible photos, the customer should be ok with the adjusted price because proper expectations were made during the quotation process.
-In minor cases, the dealership may elect to adjust labor thereby lowering their ELR versus adjusting the customer’s price or Technician’s pay.
-These should be approved by the manager.
+Train Advisors to use clear, effective word tracks for complex estimates to prevent these issues.
+If the advisor and/or technician properly explains the issue to the customer with possible photos, the customer should be okay with the adjusted price because proper expectations were made during the quotation process.
+In minor cases, the dealership may elect to adjust labor, thereby lowering their ELR versus adjusting the customer’s price or technician’s pay.
+The manager should approve these.

 Increase your Fixed Ops Profitability with Dynatron Software

-Dynatron is dedicated to making your Fixed Ops easier and more profitable.
+Dynatron helps you run your Fixed Ops more efficiently and profitably.
 By using our proprietary advanced ROI analytics platform, in particular our Virtual Performance Group (VPG) and our Mystery Shop Intelligence, our expert coaches will work with you to identify the perfect repair and maintenance price for retention and profitability.
 Another way CP ELR is continually optimized is through automated compliance reporting.
 This provides your management team a quick daily accountability process for coaching service advisors.
 It is imperative to maximize your CP ELR prior to filing your warranty labor rate, as it significantly improves your opportunity.
 Get started with a product demo today!